Invariant measures of disagreement with stochastic dominance: Measuring departures from stochastic dominance

-Through this section $X,Y$ will be real random variables with respective d.f.'s $F$ and $G$.
-Other common elements in the section, include comparisons between some fixed normal distributions that play a kind of reference role.
-To get a quick visual perspective of the relation between some of these indices to measure stochastic dominance, we refer to the contour plots relating normal distributions in \cite{Alv2017}.
+To illustrate the behavior of the different indices, we include comparisons between fixed normal distributions.
+For a visual illustration of the relationship between these indices, we refer to the contour plots in \cite{Alv2017} and \cite{PedroGil}.

+Our goal is to analyse several indices to measure how far are two d.f.'s $F,G$ to satisfy $F \leq_{st}G$ using the value of $P(X>Y)$ where $X,Y$ are two r.v.'s with respective d.f.'s $F$ and $G$.
+More precisely, in each of Subsections \ref{quantileapproach} to \ref{piapproach} we analyse an index with this property, and where the dependence between $X$ and $Y$ varies from an index to another.